MalayNagda/AI-Final-Project/README.md

 If we use traditional planning algorithms like A* to plan, we have to run them each time our robot changes its state.
 This is redundant, and can be avoided by using an iterative planning approach like D* lite, which uses information computed in the previous iterations, reducing the need to recompute.

+To run the A* algorithm, execute the following line from inside the search folder

+python pacman.py -l bigMaze -z  -p SearchAgent -a fn=astar2,heuristic=manhattanHeuristic

+You can replace 'astar2' with 'dstar' or 'astartv' to run those algorithms

+To change the maze, replace 'bigMaze' with another maze like 'mediumMaze'